ahmadelrouby/Sokoban-C-Game/README.md

 - User authentication.
 - A* Algorithm used for finding real-time solution for the current state of game.
 - Features such as choosing your character, adjusting volume, night mode, etc.
+- The minimum number of steps where found by using BFS to find the optimal solution.